vektra/mockery/docs/templates.md

 }
 ```

-### `#!yaml template: "moq"`
+### `#!yaml template: "matryer"`

-[`moq`](template-moq.md) templates draw from the mocks generated from the project at https://github.com/matryer/moq.
+[`matryer`](template-matryer.md) templates draw from the mocks generated from the project at https://github.com/matryer/moq.
 This project was folded into mockery, and thus moq-style mocks can be natively generated from within mockery.

 Mocks generated using this template allow you to define precise functions to be run.
 Example: